 Lead the discussion to get them to recognise they would make an effort with their appearance and their behaviour because they wanted to impress the person.

-Then ask them to think about what that means in terms of customers.
-A good way to make the link to customer care, is to play six degrees of separation.
+A good way to make the link to customer care is to play six degrees of separation.

 Make the point that every customer counts, you never know who they are, and who they know.

 Recent studies show that social media makes the degrees of separation even smaller.